Use Agentic AI to generate smarter API tests. In minutes. Learn how >>

 Top 5 API Testing Best Practices

-A high level of automation provides an array of functional test scenarios which you can replicate systematically.
+A high level of automation provides an array of functional test scenarios that you can replicate systematically.

-Use an intuitive interface to automate complicated cases over databases, microservices, the messaging layer, etc. This includes:
+Use an intuitive interface to automate complicated cases over databases, microservices, the messaging layer, and so on.
+This includes:

 • Specifying automated test cases along a wide range of test types and protocols that developers use for APIs like HTTP/REST, Swagger, Kafka, MQ, JSON, EDI, JMS, and fixed-length messages.